-We also include information on the student grant and Cork city transport to and from CIT.
+We also include information on available fees and grants and transport to and from the colleges in Cork.

 In these harsh economic times when employment opportunities are limited, deciding to study after the Leaving Cert can provide young people with extra skills, knowledge, and self-confidence.
 Getting a qualification can also boost your child's chances of getting a job.
 In Cork, students have excellent choices when it comes to going to college with: